kobjects/kobjects/README.md

 kObjects.org was created in the early 2000s by Stefan Haustein as a namepace umbrella for some MIDP-related projects, most notably kxml2.

-The original "idea" behind the name was "Kilobyte Objects".
-Currently we seem to be pivoting towards "Kotlin Objects".
+The original "idea" behind the name was "Kilobyte Objects", but now we are pivoting towards "Kotlin Objects".

 ## Projects